 Having different lengths of lines for similar/different associations allows you to better understand the relation between them and how they interact with the main theme.

 If you’re creating a mind map that has a ton of different elements, it can get kind of crazy.
 One way that you can differentiate these visual elements is by using colors and styles.
-Using different colors, lines, and text helps your brain distinguish different elements from one another and adds a unique touch for each other.
+Using different colors, lines, and text helps your brain distinguish different elements from one another and adds a unique touch to each other.

 Learn more: 7 Common Mind Map Questions Answered